Support and resources

 The Community Insights Profiles bring together local data and lived experience, providing a clear picture of community needs, strengths, and priorities.
 Profiles can be used to inform policy, service design and commissioning, target resources where they will have the greatest impact, and work more effectively with partners to reduce inequalities and improve outcomes for local communities.

-If you are interested in setting up your own profile, check out this Framework for some ideas on how to get started.
+If you are interested in developing your own profile, check out this Framework for some ideas on how to get started.

 Webinars